 More often than not, people simply don’t have time to make a career change that requires years of schooling or training.
 That’s why job growth in industries that provide quick training programs continues to soar.
 Many of these jobs are considered to be entry-level, but there are different ways to move up the ladder, and make a full career out of something that required very little training from the start.

 There are multiple ways to get the schooling needed for a new career.
-Of course, it depends on the specific job field you plan on going into, and the actual job you’d like to work toward.
+Of course, it depends on the specific job field you plan on going into, and the actual job you’re pursuing.
 Sometimes, distance and finances can also come into play when choosing a short training program.
 Once you consider all these factors, you can better decide which type of training is best for you.

 This article will cover different types of careers that offer fast training programs.
 We’ll also go into the best short-term training programs, the best job industries for growth and wages, and when you should consider a new career in the first place.